Emperor Guangwu of Han: The Battle of Kunyang

-Liu Yan's death and Liu Xiu's bare survival
+Liu Yan's death and Liu Xiu's survival

 The very first major incident of infighting in Gengshi Emperor's regime would happen in this time, though.
-Gengshi Emperor was fearful of Liu Yan's capabilities and keenly aware that many of Liu Yan's followers were angry that he was not made emperor.
+The Gengshi Emperor was fearful of Liu Yan's capabilities and was keenly aware that many of Liu Yan's followers were angry that he was not made emperor.
 One, Liu Ji (劉稷), was particularly critical of Gengshi Emperor.
-Gengshi Emperor arrested Liu Ji and wanted to execute him, but Liu Yan tried to intercede.
-Gengshi Emperor, encouraged by Li Yi (who had by that point turned against Liu Yan) and Zhu Wei (朱鮪), took this opportunity to execute Liu Yan as well.
+The Gengshi Emperor arrested Liu Ji and wanted to execute him, but Liu Yan tried to intercede.
+The Gengshi Emperor, encouraged by Li Yi (who had by that point turned against Liu Yan) and Zhu Wei (朱鮪), took this opportunity to execute Liu Yan as well.

 At this time, Liu Xiu was fighting on the frontlines.
 When he heard about his brother's death, he quickly left his army and went back to the temporary capital Wancheng to beg forgiveness.
 When Liu Yan's followers greeted him, he only thanked them but did not speak of his feelings, but rather blamed himself and did not mention of his achievements at Kunyang.
 He did not dare to mourn his brother.
-Gengshi Emperor, ashamed of what he had done, spared Liu Xiu and created him the Marquess of Wuxin (武信侯).
+The Gengshi Emperor, ashamed of what he had done, spared Liu Xiu and created him the Marquess of Wuxin (武信侯).

 Around this time, Liu Xiu married his childhood sweetheart, the famed beauty Yin Lihua.
-(According to Hou Han Shu, while much younger, when Liu Xiu was visiting the capital Chang'an, he became impressed with the mayor of the capital (zhijinyu, 執金吾) and, already impressed by Yin's beauty, he made the remarks: "If I were to be an official, I want to be zhijinyu; if I were to marry, I want to marry Yin Lihua".
+(According to Hou Han Shu, when Liu Xiu was younger, he visited the capital Chang'an; he became impressed with the mayor of the capital (zhijinyu, 執金吾) and, also impressed by Yin's beauty, he made the remarks: "If I were to be an official, I want to be zhijinyu; if I were to marry, I want to marry Yin Lihua".
 He eventually was able to accomplish both of these things and more.)